clarkey022/library_application/README.md

-# Ruby-on-Rails Library Application
+## Ruby-on-Rails Library Administration Application

-This README would normally document whatever steps are necessary to get the application up and running.
+This a demo Library Administration application using Ruby-on-Rails with RSpec

 # Setup Instructions